soyeonkimgithub/soyeonkimgithub.github.io/about.md

 layout: about
 image: /assets/img/blog/hydejack-9.jpg
 description: >
   A boutique Jekyll theme for hackers, nerds, and academics, with a focus on personal sites that are meant to impress.
 hide_description: true
 redirect_from:
   - /download/
+published: true
 ---

 # About

 <!--author-->
+This is about author.

 ## Hydejack

 A boutique Jekyll theme for hackers, nerds, and academics.
+And below is image.
 {:.lead}

 1. this list will be replaced by the toc